justinengelmann/DART_retinal_fractal_dimension/README.md

 **Preprint**: https://arxiv.org/abs/2207.05757
 (to appear in the Proceedings of the 9th MICCAI Workshop on Ophthalmic Medical Image Analysis at MICCAI 2022)

+DART allows to compute retinal traits very quickly (200-1,000 img/s) and in a way that is more robust to image quality issues.
+We achieve that by approximating an existing pipeline for calculating a retinal trait with a deep neural network.
+This network outputs the target value directly, without any intermediate steps, and can be trained to ignore quality variations.

 Currently, we support retinal Fractal Dimension FD as calculated by VAMPIRE (an awesome tool,
 see: https://vampire.computing.dundee.ac.uk/index.html) with the multi-fractal method.
 FD is a measure of how complex/branching the retinal vasculature is.